top of page

 The wall I come up against represents the boundaries of science.
 The small and beautifully shaped door in the wall, into which only the bonnet fits, shows me the fascination of scientific knowledge, but it only conveys a small part of the mysterious creation to me, because it is limited to the brain as the ‘engine’ when interpreting consciousness.

 The bus, which I was able to park in a safe location, points to the basis of my theoretical endeavours for a new insight.
-But there are still "repairs" to be done (the corrective shifting of the lid on the underside), because the main problem of finding the way to the "capital" remains unsolved.
+But there are always still ‘repairs’ to be done.
+The corrective shift of the lid on the underside points to the unconscious.
+However, the main problem of finding the way to the ‘capital’ remains unsolved.

 Many times I asked for a dream that would open the way to the ‘capital, but I never received an answer.
 One day I turned my question round.
 It was: Why can't I get to the city?
 I finally received an answer, but it only addressed the spirit-matter problem.